Weeks 1 & 2 – Access Check and Enrollment Options

-Check the Day-7 No-Show.
+Check the Day-5 No-Show.
 This report will be posted in the registration system.
-Students who have not logged in by Day 7 and submitted their first assignment will be identified in this report.
-This is our last notice of inactive students before the Day 10 drop deadline.
+Students who have not logged in by Day 5 and submitted their first assignment will be identified in this report.
+(See the sidebar for details.)

 Make contact with the students who have not logged in.
 Determine the next steps for them.
 If you confirm that the student is not going to take the course, please drop them from the course in the registration system.
 This will help other students move off the waitlist.